ispeakcomputer/docker_image_scanner/README.md

 # Dockerfile Source Scanner

-A part of our compliance requirements, we want to make sure that we are building containers with trusted source images.
+We want to make sure that we are building containers with trusted source images.

 Dockerfile Source Scanner is a tool that given a list of repositories, it identifies all the Dockerfile files inside each repository, extracts the image names from the FROM statement, and returns a json with the aggregated information for all the repositories.